 Osteoarthritis.
 This is the most common type of arthritis.
 It occurs when the cartilage covering the end of the bones gradually wears away.
 Without the protection of the cartilage, the bones begin to rub against each other and the resulting friction leads to pain and swelling.
 Osteoarthritis can occur in any joint, but most often affects the hands and weight-bearing joints such as the knee, hip and facet joints (in the spine).
 Osteoarthritis often occurs as the cartilage breaks down, or degenerates, with age or overuse.
 For this reason, osteoarthritis is sometimes called degenerative joint disease.

 Gout.
 Gout is a painful condition that occurs when the body cannot eliminate a natural substance called uric acid.
-The excess uric acid forms needle-like crystals in the joints that cause swelling and severe pain.
+The excess uric acid forms needle-like crystals in the joints that cause intense inflammation.
 Gout most often affects the big toe, knee, and wrist joints.